ecolefrancodanoise/de-for-children/processingjs/progression-example/README.md

 Step 3: Three-body gravity
 --------------------------
-In step 2 we introduce a third body.
+In this step we introduce a third body.
 In the previous step we needed to calculate a single distance, d.

 How many distances between the different bodies - how many variables - do we need to calculate now?